 GeneCards Summary for GNG3 Gene

 GNG3 (G Protein Subunit Gamma 3) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Presynaptic function of Kainate receptors and Translation Translation regulation by Alpha-1 adrenergic receptors.
+Among its related pathways are Presynaptic function of Kainate receptors and Translation Translation regulation by Alpha-1 adrenergic receptors.
 Gene Ontology (GO) annotations related to this gene include GTPase activity and G-protein coupled receptor binding.
 An important paralog of this gene is GNG2.

 UniProtKB/Swiss-Prot Summary for GNG3 Gene